douakli/xwiki-docker-clustering/README.md

 We decided to use Tomcat for this dockerization.

 This is technically all that is *required* for XWiki to run.
-XWiki uses a database and a Solr indexer, but there are embededd versions contained in the webapp's WAR.
+XWiki uses a database and a Solr indexer, but there are embedded versions contained in the webapp's WAR.

 These defaults are fine for a test environment, but are not ideal for a production